tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/音视频通话/Android_intl_en.md

 #### How do I purchase a package?

 The audio/video call SDK **is currently in beta, with a 60-day free edition provided**.
-The official paid edition is expected to be released in December 2022.
-Please stay tuned.

 #### Will the call UI be displayed if the invitee goes offline and then online within the call invitation timeout duration?